nathyu/CoterieBackendProject/README.md

 2. Open the solution in Visual Studio
 3. Run IIS Express

+The browser will open at the URL: https://localhost:44314/api/quote.
+No GET call was implemented, so there won't be anything there.
+I didn't want to implement something that shouldn't belong in the API.

 **To test:**

 In the repo there's a file called `CoterieBackendProject.postman_collection.json`.
 In Postman you should be able to import that file and get the following 3 requests: